1. Overview of JMS Vs AMQP

 6. Where should we use JMS or AMQP?

-Here I’m taking one use case over here for different clients for sending and receiving the message over network.
+I’m explainig one use case over here for different clients for sending and receiving the message over network.

-Let’s take an example over here, our client application is in Java which want to send a message to Ruby based client or vice-versa.
-In this case
+Let’s take an example, our client application is in Java which wants to send a message to a Ruby-based client or vice-versa.
+In this use case

 JMS client, we need a message broker which can remove the gap between two client or platform.
-To solve problem we look for something else , which might be STOMP this way, we provides solutioning in coupled manner, somewhere designing poorly way. but this might be not good for down the line may be after 5 years.
+To solve the problem we look for something else, which might be STOMP this way, we provide solutions in a coupled manner, somewhere designing poorly way. but this might be not good for down the line maybe after 5 years.

-Think, if language of one of the client gets changed?
-It means , if Java client changed to C# client and another end will be Ruby client.
+Think, if the language of one of the clients gets changed?
+It means if Java client changed to C# client and another end will be Ruby client.
 Will this work?
 The answer will be NO, it won’t.

-For overcoming of this scenario AMQP will be more suitable and in-fact handy. why ? because, AMQP is around a binary wire protocol which was designed for interoperability between different vendors and platforms.
+For overcoming this scenario AMQP will be more suitable and in-fact handy. why? because AMQP is around a binary wire protocol that was designed for interoperability between different vendors and platforms.
 AMQP provides a standard messaging protocol that stands across all platforms, no matter which

 AMQP client you are using for sending to or receiving from of messages.

 7. Conclusion of JMS Or AMQP

-This is endless debate on these two topics but it depends upon context.
-In software fields everything contextual.
-You may heard that , “the best practices of today can be the worst practice of tomorrow ” there is not doubt in this.
-If problem context gets change , your solution domain may change as well.
-For me, both of them are equally important but depends upon context, where we tried to fit what? what we are looking for? how we use in what context and all..
+There is an endless debate on these two topics but it depends upon context.
+In software fields everything is contextual.
+You may hear that, “the best practices of today can be the worst practice of tomorrow ” there is no doubt in this.
+If the problem context gets change, your solution domain may change as well.
+For me, both of them are equally important but depends upon the context, where we tried to fit what? what we are looking for? how we use in what context and all.

-To wrap this up and end this short discussing, AMQP is all around of defining the ‘what’, and JMS is about defining the ‘how’.
+To wrap this up and end this short discussion, AMQP is all around defining the ‘what’, and JMS is about defining the ‘how’.